NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 ```
 ]))

-In the *faster model* other then the map the position of each actor (and exit) is stored in an array and updated at each movement to reduce calculation in the following templates.
+In the *faster model*, other than in the map, the position of each actor (and exit) is stored in an array and updated at each movement to reduce calculations in the following templates.

 == Synchronization and Message Passing